 A thorough familiarization with the principles of classical genetics of representative organisms in all kingdoms, with special emphasis on humans.
 The function of genes in developmental systems is emphasized.
 Special topics include consideration of ethical issues.
-Prerequisite: Successful completion of a core course in mathematics and BIOL130.
-S
+Prerequisites: Successful completion of mathematics core course and BIOL130.EANS